 - To Austin - arriving at 10:30am to Jewish Community Center of Austin

 - Those campers flying home should schedule flights from Austin International Airport between 11:00 am and 2:00 pm.
 For second session, we do have flights selected with chaperones to LAX and MIA.
 Please DO NOT book a flight outside of these times without approval from the camp office.

 - See our Knowledge Base for detailed travel information regarding bus arrival times and places as well as flight information to Los Angeles and Miami.

 Other important travel notes

-- Please make sure that you complete your transportation form thoroughly and update it if anything changes.
-For logistical and safety reasons, we must know exactly which kids will be traveling by each mode and when they are coming and going.
+- Please make sure that you complete your transportation form and you can update it up to a week prior to the start of the session, if anything changes.
 You can find your transportation form along with the rest of the forms in your CampInTouch account.